“Welcoming surf, yoga and spa resort on a glorious golden beach, with kids club and four restaurants”

 - Superb activities, including surfing (there's a surf school on-site with great instructors), yoga (the shala is beautifully positioned on the shore), and the excellent Paradise spa

-- Lovely food across a range of outlets (and it's not overly expensive)
+- Lovely food across a range of outlets, with plenty of healthy options (and it's not overly expensive)

 - Charming helpful staff